freealise/freealise/AudioNoise.md

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise

-- threshold, volume tracking and up/down option for compressor (to remove finger noise and keep the dynamics of notes); realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher; separate chorus from pitch
+- threshold, volume tracking and up/down option for compressor (to remove finger noise and keep the dynamics of notes); realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher; separate chorus from pitch (flanger)
-- reverb (echo) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)
+- reverb (phaser) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

-play through negative + positive comb filter (flanger) or allpass filter (phaser) controlled by pitch detector to lower or raise octave (for bass or solo)
-control lp|bp|hp filtered noise (for drums and percussion)
+- control lp|bp|hp filtered noise (for drums and percussion)

 ! ambient noise generator with input from sensors (for meditation and brainwave entrainment)